-1. Data Set Overview:
+(1) Data Set Overview:

-This document describes the data collected by NASA TOGA radar on the Revelle during DYNAMO and the post-processing that was performed on it.
-It also describes several products that were derived from it: raintype maps, rainrate maps and echo top heights.
+This document describes the data collected by S-PolKa during DYNAMO and the post-processing that was performed on it.
+It also describes several products that were derived from it - raintype maps, rainrate maps and echo top heights.
+While the S-PolKa radar produced data at both S- and Ka-bands and in both RHI sectors and SUR volumes, this dataset only includes the S-band, SUR data and products derived from it.

-Time period: 1 - 30 October 2011 (Cruise 2) and 4 November 2011 - 8 December 2011 (Cruise 3), continuous 24 hour coverage
+Time period: 1 October 2011 - 15 January 2012, continuous 24 hour coverage